Pediatric Overuse Injuries

 Prevention of Pediatric Overuse Injuries

-Recommendations for prevention of pediatric overuse injuries include:
+Recommendations for the prevention of pediatric overuse injuries include:

 - injury surveillance